Bug #163

 Mind you, I am not a lawyer, so if you actually want to know about this stuff you should contact one.

-Updated by Stephen Burrows 10 months ago
+Updated by Stephen Burrows almost 13 years ago

 • Category set to Documentation

-• Assigned to set to Joseph Spiros
+• Assignee set to Joseph Spiros

 Added a contribution page to the docs in my develop branch with c79bb6f20ff4100201f23a5d521aaa39dfc1c291.
 Meant more as an initial effort rather than a final word.
 For example, it doesn't have a link to the CLA because I don't have a copy and there's no set procedure (that I know of).